 - Too many claims were filed on your current contract – This is the most common reason why insurers let go of their clients.
 Always keep in mind that having too many claims means a bad record for any insurers!

-- Your house became prone to perils – Due to a sudden change of climate, your house that was not at risk before from perils like wildfires and hurricanes can be at high-risk now.
+- Your house became prone to perils – Due to a sudden change in climate, your house that was not at risk before from perils like wildfires and hurricanes can be at high-risk now.
 And by that, if your insurer thinks that your house is now in a peril-prone area, they can opt for nonrenewal.

 - Your insurance company is no longer available in your area – Any company can no longer renew a contract if they need to close their service in the states where you live.
 This happens when companies need to cut down expenses by removing their line of business in a high-risk location.

 If your house doesn’t pass for renewal, you need to look for a replacement policy as soon as possible.
 Remember, your mortgage company is a co-signer of your home insurance policy.
 That being said, they will also be informed of your nonrenewal.
 And if you are not able to find a new insurance provider until your policy ends, your mortgage company may put “lender-placed “ insurance on your house.
 This coverage is limited and expensive which is why it is better if you can find your new insurer before your term ends.

 What are the reasons why my insurance rates went up?

 Auto insurance renewal

 Auto insurance can have a policy term of 6 or 12 months.
 And unlike home insurance, some companies offer automatic renewal on auto insurance.
 It means that you just need to continue paying your insurance like before.

 Moreover, renewing your policy with auto insurance is much easier than home insurance.
 Others even just do the renewal process online.
 Oftentimes, the insurer will just notify you by mail or email when your policy is about to end.
 You just need to